Forte-AI/apartmentocean-guides/docs/widget customization.md

 <img src="/assets/images/widget1.jpg">

-## Option 2: Changing a Contact Message
+## Option 2: Change a Contact Message

 This is a message you will use to guide users to contact you on your phone number or email address.
 The default message is ```Please call me at 646-789-1234```.